Economy, Jobs and Demand Make 2020 Positive

-Last month’s rosy US job report is just one more factor that will build up 2019 as a great year in real estate.
-While many are still pondering the buy vs rent decision, the outcome should be better for all parties in the property industry this year.
+This year’s rosy US job report and resilient home sales report are just two factors that will build up 2020 as a great year in real estate.
+While many tenants are still pondering their buy vs rent decision, the outcome should be better for all parties in the property industry in 2020.

 What About the Doom and Gloom People?

 There’s doom and gloom talk from political pundits, however the economy continues so strongly, that none of the negative forecasts have materialized.
-The dour talk about 2019 and 2020 may not have much merit at all.
+The dour talk about 2019 and 2020 has had little merit.
 With each failed forecast, consumer, investor and business confidence could soar.

 The recent economic and stock market turbulence should loosen up a lot of multifamily units and detached homes for sale this winter and spring.
 Some Realtors are even talking about a surge in sales, then falling back to strong sales during the rest of 2019.

 As we noted in previous posts, there is a huge demand for apartments spreading forth a decade or more ahead.
 Tech friendly Millennials are accumulating wealth and forming families at high rates and this will boost demand in 2021 and for the next 5 years.
 The vacation rental market provides yet another boost to property buying.